-168. In late 2008, Hyundai issued an RFQ for Windshield Wiper Systems to be installed in the Elantra and the Avante.
-DIKR was the incumbent supplier for both the Elantra and Avante.
-Kamco's manual and DIKR's manual spoke on at least three occasions during which they discussed the RFQ and exchanged bids.
-Hyundai ultimately awarded DENSO the business for the Elantra and Avante.
+In late 2008, Hyundai issued an RFQ for Windshield Wiper Systems to be installed in the Elantra and the Avante.
+DENSO Korea Automotive Corporation, of which DIKR was the sales arm, was the incumbent supplier for both the Elantra and Avante.
+Kamco's and DIKR's spoke on at least three occasions during which they discussed the RFQ and exchanged bids.
+Hyundai ultimately awarded DENSO Korea Automotive Corporation the business for the Elantra and Avante.